 Even going outside is distressing.
-The streets are usually full of life.
+The streets were usually full of life.
 If I went out any night of the week before the quarantine, I could find dozens of places to sit down and have a drink or a meal and enjoy musicians.
-Even at midnight, many people were out even on weekdays enjoying the company of their family and friends.
+Even at midnight, many people were out, even on weekdays enjoying the company of their family and friends.

 The virus will not last forever.
-I will be able to start the next stage as envisioned.
-Even though, we may have to take another quarantine if the viruses return until someone finds a vaccine.
+I will start the next stage as envisioned, even though we may have to take another quarantine if the viruses return and until someone finds a vaccine.

 Why I am Blessed During the Quarantine

-That said, I am generally a lucky person during the quarantine.
+That said, I am generally one of the luckiest people during the quarantine.

 I am not stranded.
 I know several Fifty-Plus Nomads who are staying in a country other than their home.
 Many feel anxious about when and whether and if they can return home.

-I have also seen several posts and emails from Fifty Plus Nomads that are experiencing problems settling into a more sedentary life.
+I have also seen several posts and emails from Fifty Plus Nomads experiencing problems settling into a more sedentary life.
 Nomads enjoy a life of meeting new people, trying new experiences, and learning about the world first-hand.
-Living without new experiences is challenging, particularly if you have no control over the situation
+Living without new experiences is challenging, particularly if you have no control over the situation.

 Moreover, I don’t have to work to live until the crisis passes over.
 I do not have a mortgage, rent, or car payment and have enough money to live off for a while.
 The quarantine may help me financially.
 I will spend less money on food and liquor.
 I also received the Coronavirus tax refund from the US government even though I live abroad.